luigibonati/mlcolvar/docs/index.rst

 mlcvs: Machine Learning Collective Variables
 ============================================

 `mlcvs` is a Python package for building data-driven collective variables for enhanced sampling simulations.

+Please note that this project is in development, and you should expect bugs and breaking changes.

 .. toctree::
    :maxdepth: 1